HuangLan-AI/BlackjackGame_RL/README.md

     - +1 for low cards (2, 3, 4, 5, 6)
     - 0 for neutral cards (7, 8, 9)
     - -1 for high cards (10, Jack, Queen, King, Ace)
-- Bets: A large bet (20x minimum) is made when the true count is +2 or higher, and a small bet (1x minimum) is made otherwise.
+- Bets: A large bet (20) is made when the true count is +2 or higher, and a small bet (1) is made otherwise.

-## Reinforcement Learning
-The reinforcement learning agent is trained to make decisions (either "hit" or "stand") based on the current game state.
-The agent's decisions are influenced by:
-- The total value of the player's hand.
-- The total value of the dealer's hand.
-- The true count, which indicates the remaining deck's favorability.
-- Wether have usable Aces.
-The agent is trained using Q-learning or another RL algorithm to maximize the expected return based on its actions.

-### Training the Agent
-The agent updates its Q-values after each action (hit or stand), using the rewards from the environment (win, loss, tie, or Blackjack).
-The agent adjusts its strategy based on the true count, making larger bets when the count is favorable and playing more conservatively when the count is unfavorable.

 ## Card Counting
 Card counting is implemented using the Hi-Lo system: